+Section 1.
+Limited Duration Appointments.
+An Agency may hire employees for special studies or projects of uncertain or limited duration which are subject to the continuation of a grant, contract, award, or legislative funding for a specific project.
+Additionally, employees may be hired as limited duration appointments, for workload purposes, when needed to fill short-term or transitional assignments, including, but not limited to, legislative directive, reorganizations, unanticipated workload needs or when position reduction is anticipated.

+- (a) Limited duration appointments may be filled by hiring new employees to state service or hiring current employees. - (b) Such appointments shall be for a stated period not exceeding two (2) years.
+If an Agency needs to extend a limited duration appointment beyond two (2) years, they will provide written notice of the extension to the employee.
+A copy of the notice shall be forwarded to SEIU Local 503 (mrc@seiu503.org) and the DAS CHRO Labor Relations Unit (LRU@das.oregon.gov).
+The notice of extension will include: - the employee's name, email address and contact phone number; - the employee's classification; - the date the employee was originally appointed to the limited duration position; - the date the limited duration appointment is scheduled to end; - the reason for extension; and, - the date the limited duration appointment is being extended through. - (c) These appointments will not be used in a manner that subverts or circumvents the filling of budgeted positions pursuant to Article 45 and Article 45.1-45.5.
+The Employer will not end a limited duration appointment to circumvent Section 4(b) below.

 Section 2.
-Appointments for Workload Purposes.
-Persons may be hired as limited duration appointments, for workload purposes, when needed to fill short-term or transitional assignments, including, but not limited to, legislative directive, reorganizations, unanticipated workload needs or when position reduction is anticipated.

-- (a) Limited duration appointments may be filled by hiring new employees to state service or hiring current employees. - (b) Such appointments shall not exceed two (2) years in duration, unless the Parties mutually agree to extend the limited duration appointment beyond two (2) years.

-- (c) These appointments will not be used in a manner that subverts or circumvents the filling of budgeted positions pursuant to Article 45 and Article 45.1-45.5.
-The Employer will not end a limited duration appointment to circumvent Section 4(b) below. - (d) The Agency, in collaboration with DAS, will monitor the utilization of limited duration appointments for workload reasons during the contract term and a summary report will be provided to DAS, Budget and Management and the Union every six (6) months.

-Section 3.
 Conditions of Limited Duration Appointments.
-A person accepting such appointment shall be notified of the conditions of the appointment and acknowledge in writing that they accept that appointment under these conditions.
+An employee accepting such appointment shall be notified of the conditions of the appointment and acknowledge in writing that they accept that appointment under these conditions.
 Such notification shall include the following:

-- (a) That the appointment is of limited duration. - (b) That the appointment may cease at any time within the first twenty-four (24) months. - (c) That if an appointment extends beyond twenty-four (24) months, the appointment may cease at any time only when special studies, projects, or the need for additional workload ends. - (d) That persons who accept a limited duration appointment who were not formerly classified state employees shall have no layoff rights except as provided in Section 4(b). - (e) That if a limited duration employee is hired directly into a permanent position in the same classification within the same Agency, time served in the limited duration appointment shall count towards the required trial service period in the permanent position.
-If the limited duration appointment was equal to or longer than the required trial service period, they shall not be required to serve a trial service period and shall be considered a regular status employee. - (f) That in all other respects, limited duration appointees have all rights and privileges of other classified employees including but not limited to wages, benefits, and Union representation under this Agreement.
+- (a) The appointment is of limited duration. - (b) The appointment may cease at any time within the first twenty-four (24) months. - (c) If an appointment extends beyond twenty-four (24) months, the appointment may cease at any time only when special studies, projects, or the need for additional workload ends. - (d) Employees that accept a limited duration appointment who are newly-hired to state employment or have not gained regular status in their current position are not entitled to layoff rights except as provided for in Section 4(b).
+If a limited duration employee is hired directly into a permanent position in the same classification within the same Agency, time served in the limited duration appointment shall count towards the required trial service period in the permanent position.
+If the limited duration appointment was equal to or longer than the required trial service period, they shall not be required to serve a trial service period and shall be considered a regular status employee. - (e) In all other respects, limited duration appointees have all rights and privileges of other classified employees including but not limited to wages, benefits, and Union representation under this Agreement.